-Early observational cohort studies found either that blood viral load was on average lower among couples who did not transmit HIV or that the number of transmissions decreased with decreasing blood viral load.
-29-31 This was extended to seminal viral load in a 2011 study that reported genital viral load is an independent predictor of the risk of transmission.
-97 These studies were conducted without antiretroviral therapy, and what remains unclear is whether a naturally low viral load has the same characteristics as a low viral load achieved through antiretroviral therapy.
+Extensive evidence supports the notion that, in general, decreases in HIV blood viral load are associated with decreases in the risk of sexual transmission of the virus.
+Several observational cohort studies have found either that blood viral load was on average lower among couples who did not transmit HIV or that the number of transmissions decreased with decreasing blood viral load.
+29-31,111 This was extended to genital viral load in a 2011 study that reported genital viral load is an independent predictor of the risk of transmission, that is in general, the lower the genital viral load, the lower the risk of transmission.